What should I do if an excluded driver got in an accident in my car?

 There are not many options with positive outcomes if an excluded driver gets into an accident in your vehicle.
 The easiest and safest option is to never allow an excluded driver to use your vehicle.

-When you purchase car insurance, you are expected to add every household member to your policy who will be driving your car with any regularity.
+When you purchase car insurance, you are expected to add all licensed drivers in your household to your insurance policy who will be driving your car with any regularity.
 Neglecting to add a driver increases the chance of having your claim stalled or denied.

 An excluded driver’s auto accidents will not be covered by your policy, thus the driver’s poor record will not be taken into account when calculating your premiums.